 Attempting to bridge the growing gaps between producers and consumers of coffee, Grounds For Change addresses matters of traceability, fairness, and taste.
 Yashvi Shah offers a glimpse into the daily realities of coffee growers M Kethegowda and M Sannarangegowda, who were central to the project’s vision.

-If you could speak to a smallholder coffee farmer in India, what would you ask them about their life?
+If you could speak to a smallholder coffee grower in India, what would you ask them about their life?

 As the seventh largest producer of coffee globally, India has over 3,00,000 growers, of whom the majority—around 83 per cent—are smallholder producers.
 These small-scale producers, who typically own or manage limited land holdings as modest as five acres, contribute significantly to the diversity and sustainability of the Indian coffee sector.
 In India, coffee is largely produced in densely forested regions like Biligirirangana (BR) Hills, Kodagu and Chikkamagaluru.